 MISSISSIPPI RISING COALITION

-holds the view that the quality of life and well-being of Mississippi citizens and the progress of our state are directly related to social, political and environmental factors, and these factors can be directly and positively impacted by our efforts.
+holds the view that the quality of life and well-being of Mississippi residents and the progress of our state are directly related to social, political and environmental factors, and these factors can be directly and positively impacted by our efforts.

 As a guide to direct MRC’s organizational focus and actions, we have chosen to use the indicators of social progress as outlined and measured by the Social Progress Imperative in its Social Progress Index: Basic Human Needs, Foundations of Well-being and Opportunity.

 Water and sanitation

 Foundations of Well-being

 Health and wellness